Celle State Stud: Adelheidsdorf

 Perhaps the best-known of Celle's outposts is the Stallion Performance Test Center at Adelheidsdorf.
 Young stallions which have been licensed by the Hanoverian stallion commission based on their conformation, movement and jumping prowess, attend a rigorous ridden performance test to achieve lifetime approval.
 A certain number of the young Hanoverian stallions are candidates to stand at Celle, pending their completion of the 11-month performance test at Adelheidsdorf.
 Today, most performance tests for warmblood stallions are 30 days or 70 days long; Adelheidsdorf's nearly year-long examination is exceptional.

 The first stallion performance test by Celle was in 1927.
 Over the years, the demands of the stallion test have been changed to reflect the needs of the breeders, whether the market required a versatile driving and cavalry horse, a farm horse, or a riding horse.
 Today, shorter tests for ponies, draft horses, and specialty breeds such as Fjord horses are also held at Adelheidsdorf.

 Licensing, a process by which a panel of experts determines whether a young stallion is suitable for breeding, began in association with the State Stud at Celle in the mid-19th century.
 Locals complained that there were many privately owned stallions of poor quality offered at stud in the Kingdom of Hannover.
 In 1844, under Ernest Augustus, King of Hanover, an ordinance made it illegal to accept money for stud services of a privately owned stallions without the stallion being inspected and issued a license by a royal committee, the Körkommission.
 The original körkommission was composed of two to three landowners, a cavalry officer, and a veterinarian.
 This process had the desired effect of eliminating major heritable defects, and helped Celle remain the most prominent source of breeding stallions.

 Herrenhausen

 Herrenhausen was a royal property, used as a summer house, which bred its own strains of well-known horses for ceremonial use.
-Cream-colored carriage horses, possibly of Persian extraction, with the distinct Baroque type fashionable for the time, had been bred at Herrenhausen well before George II of Great Britain first brought them to England.
+Cream-colored carriage horses, possibly of Persian extraction, were bred at Herrenhausen well before George II of Great Britain first brought them to England.
 Napoleon stole a number of the Hanoverian creams, and used them to pull his carriage at his coronation.
 The Hanoverian creams, and a strain of white horses, were sold after Herrenhausen's breeding activities were dissolved in the 1920s.